Dpastor1/Grocery_App/README.md

 Create logic to extract specific items and cost

-Create Screen for information above
+Create Screen for information above -- Dane